Last month we had to put a beloved cat to sleep.

 I don’t know if our cat has a place in the new heaven and earth; if she does, it will be in an unmovable patch of sunlight.
 But I do know that our God cares for his creation—sparrows, Sparrows, and all.
 I know that any loss we face, whether large or small, is a symptom of Adam’s failed kingship, not a whim of an impersonal universe.
 And I know that Jesus, our true and perfect king, is repairing what broke in the fall.
 He is making all things new.

 “Come, Lord Jesus!”
 (Rev. 22:20)

 A Tale of Two Kings: God’s Story of Redemption

 Gloria Furman; Natalia Moore (2021)

-Disclosure: I did receive copies of these book for review, but I was not obligated to review these books or compensated for my review in any way.
-I share these books with you because I love them, not because I was paid to do so.
+Disclosure: I did receive a copy of this book for review, but I was not obligated to review this book or compensated for my review in any way.
+I share this book with you because I love it, not because I was paid to do so.